Optimization on Ellipses & 3D Surfaces

 The Geometric Insight

-At the closest point on a curve to an outside point, the line connecting them must be perpendicular to the curve.
-If it weren’t, you could slide along the curve and get even closer.
-This means the direction from the closest point to the target must line up exactly with the normal vector.
+At the closest point on a curve to an external point, the line connecting them must be perpendicular to the curve.
+If it were not, one could slide along the curve and achieve a shorter distance.
+This means the direction from the closest point to the target must be parallel to the normal vector.

-At the closest point \(P\) on the ellipse to \(A\), the line from \(P\) to \(A\) must be perpendicular to the ellipse — that is, it must be along the normal direction.
-If it weren’t perpendicular, you could slide along the ellipse and get closer.
+At the closest point \(P\) on the ellipse to \(A\), the line from \(P\) to \(A\) must be perpendicular to the ellipse — that is, it must lie along the normal direction.
+If it were not perpendicular, one could slide along the ellipse and reduce the distance.

 This means the vector \(\overrightarrow{PA} = (20 - x_0, \; 0 - y_0)\) must be parallel to the normal vector \(\vec{n}\).